Five Ten Kestrel Pro Boa Review

 Value

 It's far from inexpensive, but we feel the Kestrel Pro Boa is a good value considering the amount of protective material built-in, the carbon-infused shank, and the development time put into making the shoe actually look good.
-While it won't necessarily appeal to the XC race crowd, the Kestrel Pro Boa is versatile enough to tackle virtually all other types of mountain bike riding.
+With the exception of Cross Country racing, the BOA can handle pretty much any riding style making it a one shoe fits most rides.

 Conclusion